 The ISSE insists that a high quality, well-resourced education at every level is a fundamental social right that should be freely available to all.
 We oppose student fees and all other charges imposed by the government for basic university services.
 Resources for extra-curricular sporting, cultural, social and political activities should be provided automatically to all students free of charge, because such activities are a critical component of a genuine, all-rounded education.

 The ISSE’s socialist program calls for a massive redistribution of wealth.
 We insist that the major banks, corporations and utilities be taken out of the hands of the billionaires and placed under public ownership and the democratic control of the population as a whole.
 These political demands are essential to securing the social rights of the working class, including the right to a well-paid job, quality education, health care and housing, a dignified retirement for the elderly and a world free of war, catastrophic climate change and repression.

 ISSE branches hold regular political forums where all are welcome to participate in discussions on current political developments.
-The ISSE distributes key statements and analyses from the World Socialist Web Site among students on university campuses, TAFEs and high schools.
+The ISSE distributes statements and analyses from the World Socialist Web Site among students on university campuses, polytechnics and high schools.
 The ISSE also organises meetings on the struggle led by Leon Trotsky and the Fourth International against the betrayals of the Russian Revolution and socialism by the bureaucracy headed by Joseph Stalin.